Xilinx/embpf-bootfw-update-tool/README.md

     -c             : check if flash is blank/erased
     -e             : erase flash
     -V             : verbose logging
+    -w             : optional argument to connect to remote hardware server, use IP address or machine name shown by hw_server (without :3121)"
     -h             : help
 Example usages:
 to program in verbose mode: